grafana/jsonnet-libs/tomcat-mixin/README.md

 ## Alerts Overview

-HighCpuUsage: The instance has a CPU usage higher than the configured threshold.
+ApacheTomcatAlertsHighCpuUsage: The instance has a CPU usage higher than the configured threshold.
-HighMemoryUsage: The instance has a higher memory usage than the configured threshold.
+ApacheTomcatAlertsHighMemoryUsage: The instance has a higher memory usage than the configured threshold.
-HighRequestErrorPercent: There are a high number of request errors.
+ApacheTomcatAlertsHighRequestErrorPercent: There are a high number of request errors.
-ModeratelyHighProcessingTime: The processing time has been moderately high.
+ApacheTomcatAlertsModeratelyHighProcessingTime: The processing time has been moderately high.

 ## Install tools